-We searched the Cochrane Database of Systematic Reviews (from inception to 3 June 2021) to identify reviews investigating pharmacological interventions for people with LBP.
-We included reviews of randomised controlled trials that included adults (\geq 18 years) with non-specific LBP.
-Two Overview authors independently assessed eligibility, extracted data and assessed the quality of the reviews and certainty of the evidence using AMSTAR 2 and GRADE tools respectively.
-We were primarily interested in placebo comparisons reporting data on our main outcomes pain intensity, function and safety.
-We presented the short-term efficacy on pain intensity in a 'Summary of findings' table and presented the results of the remaining comparisons and outcomes at each time point in an 'Overview of reviews' table.
-We also presented a 'Summary of results' table which assigned each intervention to a category highlighting the effect size and certainty of the evidence.
+The Cochrane Database of Systematic Reviews was searched from inception to 3 June 2021, to identify reviews of randomised controlled trials (RCTs) that investigated systemic pharmacological interventions for adults with non-specific LBP.
+Two authors independently assessed eligibility, extracted data, and assessed the quality of the reviews and certainty of the evidence using the AMSTAR 2 and GRADE tools.
+The review focused on placebo comparisons and the main outcomes were pain intensity, function, and safety.